I May Feel Defeated, But HS Will Not Defeat Me: Battling Depression Alongside HS (Part 1)

 I am one of the lucky ones.
 One of the people privileged enough to ask for help and receive it, but there are many people out there who are either too scared of the stigma attached to being labeled depressed or are unable to access proper mental health care due to various accessibility reasons such as location, financial concerns, medical racism, cultural beliefs, etc. I think everyone deserves access to mental health support, and as a certified Peer Support worker myself I want to make as much information available as possible.

-Stay tuned for Part 2 of this series where I share some of my tips for pulling yourself out of a depressive episode during a flare!
+Check out Part 2 of this series where I share some of my tips for pulling yourself out of a depressive episode during a flare!